Prince25/Web-Developer-gateB/README.md

 # Web Developer @ gateB - Exercise Submission
-This repository contains code for a Java servlet which scrapes [Time.com's](http://time.com/) front pages of Tech, Business, and Sports to fetch news articles.
+This repository contains code for:
+* Java servlet backend which scrapes [Time.com's](http://time.com/) front pages of Tech, Business, and Sports to fetch news articles.
 Each article's title, excerpt, image url, page url, and category is then sent as a JSON response when a GET request is made to /news-items.
+* Mongolia CMS and Vue.js frontend responsible for fetching the data from the backend and showcasing it in a grid of cards with a functioning filter.
+The filter allows certain news cards to appear based on their category and/or certain text in the title of the news article.

 ### Technologies
 * [Magnolia CMS](https://www.magnolia-cms.com/)